muwa37/kolodachan/server/README.md

 source activatevenv.sh
 ```
 If you using windows figure out this step by yourself (or install linux :trollface:)
-you should add ../server/src/ to your $PYTHONPATH or imports wont work
+you should add *../server/src/* to your *$PYTHONPATH* or imports wont work

-5. Install nessesary packages:
+5. Install necessary packages:
 ```
 pip install -r requirements.txt
 ```